kubernetes/contributor-site/content/en/blog/2026/kcd-around-the-world-san-francisco/index.md

 **RL:** For the second KCD San Francisco Bay Area, we made a few changes.
 First, we want KCD SF Bay Area to be accessible and affordable: tickets are less than half the price of last year, at $35, or $25 with code FRIENDS26, and include full access to the Computer History Museum (a ticket to CHM alone is $21.50), which we have to ourselves, plus lunch and happy hour.
 In a short time since 2025, the Bay Area tech community has gravitated toward agentic AI.
 The [2026 CNCF Annual Cloud Native Survey](https://www.cncf.io/reports/the-cncf-annual-cloud-native-survey/) states that "Kubernetes has become the de facto orchestration layer for production AI."
 Our talk topics have changed to account for that, but they remain grounded in cloud native.

-**LN:** We’ve also added a few exciting elements to our agenda, including lightning talks and Birds of a Feather (BoF) tables at lunch, so that we can include more speakers and all the local CNCF Ambassadors as part of the program.
-We will also host 2 long-form workshops.
+**LN:** We've also added a few exciting elements to our agenda, including lightning talks and Birds of a Feather (BoF) tables at lunch, so that we can include more speakers and all the local CNCF Ambassadors as part of the program.

 **JS:** In addition to what has been mentioned above, I would say that we worked hard to keep the Cloud Native in this event.
 AI is what everyone is talking about but Cloud Native isn’t separate from it.
 We made sure to curate speakers who could touch upon both topics.

 ## Beyond the talks